Get Involved… Feel Better

 PHA believes that every person whose life has been touched by pulmonary hypertension has the right to fight back as much or as little as their health and interest allow.
 PHA has the obligation to build programs that make that possible.

-PHA’s above philosophy is brought to life in everything we do.
+This philosophy is brought to life in everything PHA does.
 We offer almost limitless opportunities for patients and their family members to get involved with PHA in ways that are most meaningful to them.

 Advocate.
 If your passion is to help ensure that Members of Congress know why legislation that positively impacts the lives of PH patients is so important — from research to public awareness and more — we have countless tools, tips and tricks for you!